Upper Circuit on IPO Listing Day Explained | Trading Guide for Beginners

 Emotional decision-making

-Smart Strategies for Trading Success on Listing Day
+Smart Strategies for Trading on Listing Day

-1. Avoid Chasing Early Price Spikes
+1. Avoid Chasing Rapid Price Moves

-Wait for the price to stabilize
+Wait for price stabilization

-Observe the market trend
+Observe market behavior

 Enter trades only after confirmation

-2. Analyze Volume Trends Carefully
+2. Study Trading Volume Carefully

 3. Always Use Stop-Loss Orders

-Before entering any trade, you should:
+Before entering any trade, traders should:

-Define your maximum acceptable loss
+Decide the maximum acceptable loss

-Set a stop-loss level
+Place a stop-loss order

-4. Focus on Company Fundamentals
+4. Evaluate Company Fundamentals

-Important factors to evaluate include:
+Important factors include:

-Business model
+Business model strength

 Industry position